15 Homemade Protein Shakes – Healthy & Tasty 5-Min Recipes

 Homemade almond and cocoa milkshake

 Almonds and coconut make a great pair.
-Mixing these two with a cup of regular milk or almond milk can enhance the taste and is nutritious.
+Mixing these two with a cup of regular milk or almond milk can enhance the taste and be nutritious.
+Almonds and coconut also provide healthy fats and protein that promote satiety and aid weight loss (7), (1).
+Cocoa powder is rich in antioxidants that soothe inflammation and aid metabolism (3).

 Preparation Time: 5 minutes